-Many local councils are putting in place requirements that mean new building developments must incorporate wildlife friendly features to compensate for loss of habitat for wildlife.
+Many local councils are putting in place requirements that mean new building developments must incorporate wildlife-friendly features to compensate for the loss of habitat for wildlife.
 Below are some great examples of how this can work in practice.

 In our spirit of collaboration, we partnered with Ealing Council on this.
 Together with housing officers, we’ve been exploring opportunities for falcon nesting provision on existing buildings.
 EWG are are also communicating with various developers, planners and property managers to advocate for, and protect, birds of prey.
 Furthermore, we also consult on biodiversity in building management and proposed development plans.